Jackie Robinson's Success and Achievements in Timeline

 1972: Posthumous Awards

-After his death in 1972, Jackie Robinson was posthumously awarded the Congressional Gold Medal and the Presidential Medal of Freedom in recognition of his achievements on and off the field.
+After his death in 1972, Jackie Robinson was posthumously awarded the Congressional Gold Medal and Presidential Medal of Freedom for his achievements on and off the baseball field.

 In 1982, Jackie Robinson was honored by the United States Postal Service on a postage stamp.